paytweed/demo-v2-next/README.md

 `yarn dev`

+Once you open the browser on the running app's port you will have a basic login prompt, enter with:
+Username: `tweed`
+Password: {env.BASIC_AUTH_PASSWORD}

 **Note:**
-When first running the application or when changing the userId/userEmail the application will recreate an SDKv1 wallet.
+When first running the application or when changing the userId/userEmail the application will recreate an SDKv1 wallet automatically when loading the page.

 ## More about Tweed